shivannis/xandr-docs-public/xandr-docs/articles/invest/understanding-your-pricing-terms.md

 ---
-title : Microsoft Invest - Understanding Your Pricing Terms description : Learn about charges and fees for common activity on Xandr's platform that can be found in the Billing section of the UI.
+title: Microsoft Invest - Understanding Your Pricing Terms
+description: Learn about charges and fees for common activity on Xandr's platform that can be found in the Billing section of the UI. ms.date: 10/28/2023
 ---